General Information Guide

 We understand that the task of caring for the details following the death of a loved one can be overwhelming and confusing.
 We have prepared this basic information to help you through that process.
 This is a basic overview and in many situations you may need more detailed information.
 You can obtain more detail by talking directly to your funeral director or by using one of the many contact websites or phone numbers listed within this guide.
 Please realize that some of the items on this list will not pertain to your specific situation and they may be disregarded.

 Your funeral service provider will be responsible for completing and filing a death certificate with the proper agency.
 During that process, the certified copies may be ordered and returned to your family.
 Although there is no universal time frame, this process usually takes from three to ten business days, depending on the location of death (county), the certifier (physician, medical examiner, etc.) and the funeral service establishment.
 Certified copies are suggested for life insurance policies, insured loans, union benefits, stocks and bonds and transfer of ownership of real property.
 Some agencies, such as Social Security, most banks and Oregon DMV, may make a photocopy and return the certified copy to you.
 The certified copies are issued by the vital records office at the health department in the county of death; the original certificate is then filed in the state archives.
 If additional certified copies are needed later (usually after 30 days) you will need to order them from the Oregon Department of Human Services, 800 NE Oregon St. Portland, OR 97232.
 Their phone number is 971 673-1190.
-In Oregon, certified death certificates cost $25.00 for the first copy and then $20.00 for each additional copy requested in that same order.
-In Washington the copies are $20.00 each.
-These charges are set by the state and should be universal; if a funeral service provider is charging you more, for additional profit, you do not have to pay that markup.
+In Oregon, certified death certificates cost $25.00 each and the one-time mandatory filing fee is $20.00.
+In Washington, certified death certificates cost $20.00 each.
+These charges are set by the state and are the same, regardless of the funeral provider selected.
 Also, there is no limit to the number of certified copies you can order.

 Social Security should be notified as soon as possible when a person dies.
 Your funeral director will report the person’s death to Social Security.
 You will need to furnish the funeral director with the deceased’s Social Security number so he or she can make the report.
 Some of the deceased’s family members may be eligible to receive Social Security benefits if the deceased person worked long enough under Social Security to quality for benefits.
 You should get in touch with Social Security as soon as you can to make sure the family receives all of the benefits to which they may be entitled.
 Please read the following information carefully to learn what benefits may be available.